What did you do on Valentine’s day?

 In addition, please don’t forget to mention that you want to stay with them for a long time as a COUPLE!
 Because when it doesn’t say clearly “as a couple” or “as friends”, some people might think that you would like to be only friends (for a long time)!

-Also, you can take out ‘kudasaiください’as casual expression, but you better not change the end of the sentence, even a little bit ‘isshoniitehoshii一緒にいてほしい’, since ‘isshoniite一緒にいて’ sounds more aggressive.
+Also, you can take out ‘kudasaiください’as casual expression, but I do not advise changing the end of the sentence, even a little bit ‘isshoniitehoshii一緒にいてほしい’, since ‘isshoniite一緒にいて’ sounds more aggressive.

 Please be my boyfriend/girlfriend if it’s okay with you. (もしよかったら、彼氏/彼女にしてください。Moshiyokattara, kareshi/kanojo ni shitekudasai.)